 Another reason why Croatia is attractive to foreign investors is related to the start-up costs at the time of company formation, which is considered convenient from a business point of view:

-• a minimum share capital of HRK 200,000 for joint stock companies in Croatia;
+- a minimum share capital of EUR 25,000 for joint stock companies in Croatia;

-• low registration fees linked to the documents preparation and notary services.
+- low registration fees linked to the document preparation and notary services.

 Croatia in numbers